In part of 1 this series, we touched on the indicators of digital marketing transformation specific to paid digital advertising campaigns.

 If you take a look at it, it’s highly likely that SEO is one with more discrete interventions amongst all digital marketing functions.

-We do over a 100 different things ranging from keyword mapping to technical SEO to back-linking to increasing domain authority, to get our SEO right.
+We do over a 100 different things ranging from keyword traffic research, keyword mapping to technical SEO to back-linking to increasing domain authority, to get our SEO right.

-It is apparent that SEO is the largest function that drives free traffic.
+It is apparent that SEO is the largest function that tends to increase organic traffic.
 But, is SEO the only way?

 If you think otherwise and focus only on SEO for organic traffic generation, then this article is specifically for you.